-- b. the fact that not all survivors will request a direct personal response for a broad range of reasons, such as the possibility of contact triggering further significant trauma - survivor exhaustion and re-traumatisation as a result of completing the complex and lengthy application process - it may take years before some survivors are ready to request a direct personal response - d. the requirement for survivors to contact the institution responsible for their abuse to start the direct personal response process - e. issues of trust, including survivors' concerns that institutions have not changed and the process will not lead to institutional change, about institutions' ability to provide a sincere apology, and that the institutional representative delivering the direct personal response will be the abuser or someone who did not act on reports of the abuse - f. the global pandemic, from the second half of 2019-20 onwards.
+- a.
+A lack of understanding about the purpose and potential benefits of a direct personal response. - b.
+The fact that not all survivors will request a direct personal response for a broad range of reasons, such as the possibility of contact triggering further significant trauma. - c.
+Survivor exhaustion and re-traumatisation as a result of completing the complex and lengthy application process, it may take years before some survivors are ready to request a direct personal response. - d.
+The requirement for survivors to contact the institution responsible for their abuse to start the direct personal response process. - e.
+Issues of trust, including survivors' concerns that institutions have not changed and the process will not lead to institutional change, about institutions' ability to provide a sincere apology, and that the institutional representative delivering the direct personal response will be the abuser or someone who did not act on reports of the abuse. - f.
+The global pandemic, from the second half of 2019 to 20 onwards.

-The Review also received feedback on survivor experiences of direct personal responses process via its consultation and submission processes and surveys of survivors, their advocates and families, and institutions.18
+The Review also received feedback on survivor experiences of direct personal responses process via its consultation and submission processes and surveys of survivors, their advocates and families, and institutions.